dellixx/MIUR/README.md

     "loss": 0.018303699255265087
 }
 ```
 Next, we will provide all pre-trained models to reproduce results reported in our paper.
-We recommend you to download them and put them into the folder `pretrained_weights` and run commands like below:

 ## Pre-trained Models